oferguez/oferguez.github.io/README.md

 - [ ] for PR, a merge strategy that will always override certain files (such as this readme) on publish with content from main
 ## Unrelated random

 - [ ] available sublinks - how to browse recursively all content available under a url? like ls-R ?
+- [ ] add fun sections such as recipe published in guardian/oshavit, social media etc
+- [ ] SEO

 ## Features